College of Letters & Science

 5115 Vilas Communication Hall, 821 University Avenue, Madison, WI 53706; 608-262-3691; www.journalism.wisc.edu

-Professors Baughman, Blum, Downey (Director), Drechsel, Dunwoody, Fair, Friedland, Gunther, McLeod, Mitchell, D. Shah, H. Shah, Vaughn; Associate Professors Robinson, Rojas; Assistant Professors Culver, Graves, Hull, Kim, Ridle, Wagner, Wells; Faculty Associates Forster, Hastings, Pierce; Lecturers Danky and Schwoch
+Professors Baughman, Blum, Downey, Drechsel, Dunwoody, Fair, Friedland, Gunther, McLeod, Mitchell, Rojas, D. Shah, H. Shah (Director), Vaughn; Associate Professors Kim, Riddle, Robinson; Assistant Professors Culver, Graves, Hull, Palmer, Steenson, Wagner, Wells

 The School of Journalism and Mass Communication, founded in 1905, offers professional education within the context of the liberal arts degree of the College of Letters & Science.
 The student earns the journalism bachelor of arts or journalism bachelor of science degree upon completion of the journalism program.
 Students are required to complete at least one of the two tracks described below.